vliopard/chrome2excel/README.md

 # Chrome Bookmarks to Microsoft Excel

-*This Python Application helps you to convert your Google Bookmarks to a Microsoft Excel Spreadsheet.*
+*This Python Application helps you to convert your **Google Chrome Bookmarks** to a **Microsoft Excel compatible Spreadsheet.***

 ## How it works:

-This software access your Google Chrome Bookmarks and dump database to Excel Spreadsheet format.
+This software access your **Google Chrome Bookmarks** and dump database to spreadsheet format.

-It also has features regarding to clean URLs, stripping tracking tokens.
+It also has features regarding to clean URLs, refresh URLs titles and stripping tracking tokens from dirty URLs.

-## How to install:
+## Requirements - How to install:

 Run command: